d3b4g/leonids/_posts/zerologon.md

 If you are running Exchange server on prem
 1- Deploy updates
 2- Invetigate for IOC's: analyze exchange server logs for indicators of compromise.
+Microsoft released bunch of IOC's to help defenders. https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/Sample%20Data/Feeds/MSTICIoCs-ExchangeServerVulnerabilitiesDisclosedMarch2021.csv